the-james-burton/atacama/README.md

 ## What is going to be done soon?

-* **tests for controllers** I will try and ensure that more of the code is tested, particularly the angular controllers.
-* **more refactoring** I tend to deliver early, let code evolve and refactor later as patterns emerge.
-This works well when trying new technologies, which I am doing all the time in the project.
 * **styling, logo and tidy up** The UI is pretty rough at the moment with very little custom formatting.
 Most of what you see is the default look of a yeoman app with bootstrap and sass.
 I want to do some unique styling, largely as a way to get familiar with CSS, SASS and bootstrap.
+* **more refactoring** I tend to deliver early, let code evolve and refactor later as patterns emerge.
+This works well when trying new technologies, which I am doing all the time in the project.
+* **tests for controllers** I will try and ensure that more of the code is tested, particularly the angular controllers.
+* **persistent dashboards**
+* **text-based content**

 ## What is going to be done in the long term?

 * **DevOps** When functionally complete and stable, I want to ensure that this project is easily deployable into nginx, perhaps wrapped in a docker container and scaled via OpenShift.
 I would also like to look at a CI/CD pipeline that fabric8 could prvovide.
-This is a chunky piece of work and is likely to be combined into one effort alongside my associated *turbine* project.
+This is a chunky piece of work and is likely to be combined into one effort alongside my associated *turbine* project when I feel everything is sufficiently complete.

 ## What is unlikely to be done?

 * **angular2** Typescript and various other things in angular2 look awesome, but this project is going to stay as angular-js.
 When I do decide to make the jump to angular2 it will be when that it is a little more mature.
 I will also create a brand new project instead of refactoring this one.
 For now, I want to concentrate on angular-js and get better at it.
 * **gulp** Grunt is fine and I don't mind the declarative approach over coded streams.
 Having said that, gulp does look cool but I want to concentrate on other things just now.
 * **alternative scaffolding** Yeoman has and is working very well for me.
-In theory I should be able to easily migrate into another scaffold tool in the future if I want to, but it is not the priority just now.
+In theory I should be able to easily migrate into another scaffold tool in the future, such as the Google web framework if I want to, but it is not the priority just now.
-* **foundation** So I have bootstrap just now from Yeoman.
+* **zurb foundation** So I have bootstrap from Yeoman.
 That will do just fine for now.

-## Build & development

-Run `grunt` for building, `grunt test` to run the tests and `grunt serve` for preview.